27. iPod and iTunes

 Advertising agency Saatchi & Saatchi (opens in new tab) New Zealand went all out a few years back when promoting Quentin Tarantino's Kill Bill, Vol 1.
 The cool billboard design features Uma Thurman, her priceless Hatorri Hanzo and an impressive wall spatter of blood.

 The installation was erected at a busy Auckland intersection to promote a local channel's screening of the movie.
 If anyone was in doubt as to what the film entailed, Saatchi & Saatchi made it crystal clear with this design.

 In order to promote the power of the Miele S8 monster suction vacuum cleaner, Bratislava-based adverting agency Mayer McCann Erickson (opens in new tab) placed this brilliant billboard design over a well-known tunnel.
 The agency then filmed traffic over a period of time, resulting in this video that gives the impression of various vehicles being sucked into the vacuum hose.

-Using electronic motion sensors, the bulb lit up every time someone walked underneath it.
-A brilliant, effective way to get the message across.
+Using electronic motion sensors, the bulb lit up every time someone walked underneath it, which is a brilliant, effective way to get the message across.

 We love this comedic design by Saatchi & Saatchi Indonesia for Panasonic's nose hair trimmer.
-The billboards were built around actual wires and poles in Indonesia to amusingly advertise the need for the device and showcase its safety cutting system.
-So if you're afraid to trim sensitive nose hair, this could be just the product for you.
-A fun and innovative idea.
+The billboards were built around wires and poles to amusingly advertise the need for the device and showcase its safety cutting system.
+It's a fun and innovative idea.